First up, let’s model a System for Hiring.

 - The big tech companies (Google, Facebook, etc) are also a target for talent mining.
 There are countless brains locked in creative captivity with high compensation packages at these companies.
 However, that doesn’t keep them locked up forever.
 These candidates are indeed self-aware enough to know that can self-actualize faster at a startup that’s a perfect fit for their interests.

 - The broader network of people from across the world can be accessed by using hiring services like Triple Byte, Toptal, and A-List (to name a few).

 - Unaccredited — Do not filter out people without a college degree.
 There are many amazing autodidacts out there.
 You can use a platform like CodeSignal to screen for coding skillz for you.

-A sourcer mines the talent pool for leads (candidates who ready for their next opportunity).
+A sourcer mines the talent pool for leads.

 A great sourcer will: